Three Cups of Deceit: Controversy

 Scott Darsney, a respected mountaineer and friend of Greg Mortenson, wrote a response to Krakauer's allegations that was published as an exclusive article in Outside magazine's online version.
-Darnsey's response questioned the accuracy and fairness of both the Krakauer piece and the 60 Minutes report.
+Darsney's response questioned the accuracy and fairness of both the Krakauer piece and the 60 Minutes report.
 He further stated that Krakauer either misquoted or misunderstood what he said when interviewed by the author.
-Darnsey went on to say that Krakauer took Mortenson's experiences in Afghanistan and Pakistan out of context and added, "If Jon Krakauer and some of Greg's detractors had taken the time to have three or more cups of tea with Greg and others—instead of one cup of tea with a select few who would discredit him—they would have found some minor problems and transgressions.
+Darsney went on to say that Krakauer took Mortenson's experiences in Afghanistan and Pakistan out of context and added, "If Jon Krakauer and some of Greg's detractors had taken the time to have three or more cups of tea with Greg and others—instead of one cup of tea with a select few who would discredit him—they would have found some minor problems and transgressions.
 But to the extent to call it all 'lies' and 'fraud'?
 No way."
-Darnsey stated in reference to the possibility that Mortenson has been dishonest in his financial dealings through CAI, "If Greg is misappropriating funds, then show me the luxury cars, fancy boats, and closets full of shoes.
+Darsney stated in reference to the possibility that Mortenson has been dishonest in his financial dealings through CAI, "If Greg is misappropriating funds, then show me the luxury cars, fancy boats, and closets full of shoes.
 This is not a "ministry" or a business gone corrupt."
 The Outside article also touched on the allegations that Mortenson lied about being held captive by the Taliban.
-In light of that controversy, Darnsey stated, "Greg recounted to me his imprisonment in Waziristan when I met him in Beijing.
+In light of that controversy, Darsney stated, "Greg recounted to me his imprisonment in Waziristan when I met him in Beijing.
 I don't doubt that he was held against his will."
-Darnsey's article went on to say that Krakauer is a respected journalist and a "stickler for details and getting the facts straight", but that he felt "the research needs to continue".
+Darsney's article went on to say that Krakauer is a respected journalist and a "stickler for details and getting the facts straight", but that he felt "the research needs to continue".

 In February 2012, it was reported that an investigation by the Montana Attorney General was underway.